tstuefe/JEP387/jep.md

 - Getting rid of the class space.
 - Changing the way Metaspace is allocated (caller code should not have to change)
-- Changing the lifetime of Metaspace objects
+- Changing the life cycle of Metaspace objects

 Success Metrics